cnabio/cnab-spec/500-CNAB-dependencies.md

 This specification defines [dependencies metadata](#dependencies-metadata) in the bundle.json for specifying dependencies but does not dictate that the metadata is specifically used at a particular time, or how the dependency graph is resolved.
-Each tool may choose to use the information differently, for example [porter](https://porter.sh) resolves dependencies when the bundle is built, but another tool could use this information at runtime.
+Each tool may choose to use the information differently.

 There are two cases for how a bundle may need to depend upon another bundle: